mjaun/drawio-seqgen/README.md

 ## Syntax

 The input file contains one statement per line.
-The indentation of lines do not matter.
+The indentation of lines does not matter.

 ### Comments